google.com, pub-2480664471547226, DIRECT, f08c47fec0942fa0

 Hey Neighbors!

-Mark your calendars for the big Easter Egg Hunt at SSCS sponsored by KNK Landscaping scheduled for Saturday, April 20th at 12 PM.
+The big Easter Egg Hunt at SSCS sponsored by KNK Landscaping is this weekend, Saturday, April 20th at 12 PM.

 The Sharon Springs Rescue Squad is a cornerstone of the community!
 With many active members, they are always looking for new volunteers for Drivers, First Responders, Social Members, and EMT’s.
 SSRS will fund any training that is needed.
 SSRS meets the first Monday of the month at 7 PM and would be happy to answer any questions on how to support your community.